 From server to serverless

 Jye Walsh, Customer Relations Manager speaks about their legacy system, “We had a server-based system that wasn’t changing with the times.
 The design and user experience of that platform was quite poor and very frustrating for us to learn.
-Although we could allocate based on competency, there was limited functionality for our traffic controllers, leading hands and supervisors to interact with the software.
+Although we could allocate based on competency, there was limited functionality for our traffic controllers, leading hands, and supervisors to interact with the software.
 They would just get notified that they have a job and to come to the depot.

 Now with Assignar, all our traffic controllers have access to all their job information.
 Bulk texting through Assignar, allows us to save time in the chasing upon confirmation of shifts.
 We don’t need to make 140 calls to all our traffic controllers to notify and confirm their shifts.
-It just takes 5 minutes to send out a bulk text and then we can run a report on the data visualiser shortly after and see who has confirmed.”
+It just takes 5 minutes to send out a bulk text and then we can run a report on the data visualizer shortly after and see who has confirmed.”

 Throughout their search for a better digital system, Traffic Force knew they wanted to move to a cloud-based solution.
 As well as find a more efficient way to communicate with their traffic controllers.